-In connection with the completion of the IPO: (A) we will effect a 1-for-9 Reverse Stock Split, (B) all 600,000 issued and outstanding shares of our Series A Preferred Stock will automatically convert into 499,429 IPO Shares, (C) \$591,936 and accrued interest of \$34,123 as of February 19, 2024 outstanding under our senior secured convertible notes issued in the Bridge Financings will automatically convert into 131,507 shares of Common Stock, which includes an additional 551 Bonus Shares and includes interests calculated to and through February 19, 2024 (assuming, in the case of (A) through (C) above, an initial public offering price of \$6.00 per IPO Share, the midpoint of the price range set forth on the cover page of the IPO Prospectus), (D) we will issue 37,500 Standby Shares to the Standby Investor, and (E) we will affect the transactions contemplated by the Holdings Side Letter, and issue an aggregate of 2,600 shares of Series C Preferred Stock to Chromocell Holdings pursuant thereto.
+In connection with the completion of the IPO: (A) we have effected a 1-for-9 Reverse Stock Split, (B) all 600,000 issued and outstanding shares of our Series A Preferred Stock will automatically convert into 499,429 IPO Shares, (C) \$587,179 and accrued interest of \$36,506 as of February 21, 2024 outstanding under our senior secured convertible notes issued in the Bridge Financings will automatically convert into 130,494 shares of Common Stock, which includes an additional 549 Bonus Shares, (D) we will issue 37,500 Standby Shares to the Standby Investor, (E) we will effect the Representative Affiliate Transactions, (F) we will effect the transactions contemplated by the Holdings Side Letter, and issue an aggregate of 2,600 shares of Series C Preferred Stock to Chromocell Holdings pursuant thereto, and (G) we will issue (i) 93,823 shares to the holder of the Investor Note and (ii) 29,167 shares to the holder of the Director Note in full satisfaction of our obligations thereunder (in the case of (A) through (C) and (G) above, based on the initial public offering price of \$6.00 per IPO Share).
 We refer to these actions as the "IPO Transactions."